Top Banks in Lebanon

 Total assets: LBP 31.44 trillion (2016)

-Societe Generale de Banque au Liban (SGBL) was incorporated in 1953 Banque Belgo-Libanaise sal, a partnership among Banque Belge pour l’Etranger, Michel Sehnaoui & Sons, and Compagnie Belge de Banque et de Gestion.
-SGBL operates through three main segments – Retail, Corporate, and Private Banking – offering a wide range of standard, diversified, as well as tailor-made banking services.
+Societe Generale de Banque au Liban (SGBL) was incorporated in 1953 as a partnership between Banque Belge pour l’Etranger, Michel Sehnaoui & Sons, and Compagnie Belge de Banque et de Gestion.
+SGBL operates through three main segments – Retail, Corporate, and Private Banking – offering a wide range of standard, diversified, and tailor-made banking services.

 Revenue: LBP 1.35 trillion (2016